Wondering how to increase productivity in the workplace?

 Time Doctor is the ultimate time tracking and productivity management tool.

-Used by incredibly productive companies like Verizon and small businesses like Thrive Market, Time Doctor is suitable for any business that wants to get more done.
+Used by incredibly productive companies and small businesses, Time Doctor is suitable for any business that wants to get more done.

 With features ranging from advanced time tracking to excellent integrations with leading project management tools like Jira, Time Doctor is the best app for increasing employee productivity.